CREST sometimes utilises small routine changes (such as having lessons outside) to help children adapt to environmental changes.

 CREST caters for children with barriers to learning, and thus have difficulties coping in mainstream learning facilities.
 We accommodate all learners who have been identified as having potential to learn and progress, but have difficulty doing so in a less supervised environment.

-Our area of expertise includes (but is not limited to): Autism (ASD), ADHD, Dyslexia and other late developmental disorders.
+Our area of expertise includes (but is not limited to): High Functioning Autism (ASD), ADHD, Dyslexia and other late developmental disorders.

 The ratio of children to teachers is kept low- to ensure that each child has a supervised learning experience.
 This allows them to be happier, more productive and progress at a faster academic rate than if they were left to their own devices.
 Another advantage of smaller class sizes, is that the children feel less overwhelmed by their peers.